 While free roaming wild equine herds in early settlement regions of the United States are quickly disappearing from our American landscape, they can still be found in Kisatchie National Forest (KNF), Louisiana.
 While each herd member is an integral part of their family band, many are also unique remnants of early horses that inhabited the Kisatchie region with homesteaders well over a century ago.
 Generations of herds were self sufficient with the lands’ fresh water, grass varieties and the seclusion of dense and vast stands of trees to shelter them from the elements, long before there ever was a Fort Polk.
 And they are still there, living with their families and herd bands that make this region their home.

-Many were descended from livestock of heritage families, settlers and farmers in the area that had been used for many purposes as they toiled to carve out a rugged existence in the early years, long before Louisiana became a state in 1812.
+Many were descended from Native American tribes, heritage families, settlers and farmers in the area that had been used for many purposes as they toiled to carve out a rugged existence in the early years, long before Louisiana became a state in 1812.
 Yet Fort Polk Army Base wants to eliminate them.
 The herds, previously estimated by the military to be at least 600, have roamed in Kisatchie National Forest for well over a century.
 But now, (since September 2015) there may be hundreds less.
-Referred to by generations of locals as Range Horses, Choctaw Horses, or Piney Horses, they have peacefully grazed in the wide open grassy and remote wooded areas for as long as they can remember…many are descendants of horses that had been there much longer.
+Referred to by generations of locals as Range Horses, Choctaw Horses, or Piney Woods Horses.
+They have peacefully grazed in the wide open grassy and remote wooded areas for as long as they can remember…many are descendants of horses that had been there much longer.

 The Caddoans (a group of Native American tribes) traded horses with other existing tribes and settlers to the north and eastward past the Mississippi.
 “Caddoan sites, although not abundant, occur on most districts of the Kisatchie National Forest.”